 If you were to purchase the sports bottle that gives you free refill privileges all season, it would cost you around $20-$23.
 There is a discount for buying two, three or four bottles at one time.
 You could buy a different bottle for only $15.99 but that one requires you to pay .99 for each refill.

 Is it a restricted menu?
 Not really.
-Naturally, not EVERYTHING in the park is available for dining plan members but I found a great variety of food at locations all over the park.
+Naturally, not EVERYTHING in the park is available for Six Flags dining pass members but I found a great variety of food at locations all over the park.
 On all the menu boards, items that are eligible for purchase using the dining plan will have the dining plan logo next to them.
 It’s really easy to tell at a glance what your options are.
 Same goes for the snack options.
 You can visit the Six Flags website for a complete list of food available and where you can find it.

-My verdict: The dining plan is TOTALLY worth it for my family.
+My verdict: The Six Flags dining pass is TOTALLY worth it for my family.
 On our most recent visit to White Water we stayed for SEVEN HOURS.
 Seven hungry and thirsty hours.
 Although I had to pay for food for two of my sons, it was so great to walk up to the concession stand with just my season pass in my hand, knowing that my son and I could choose from a variety of things on the menu.
 I also had peace of mind using the sports bottles to refill whenever anyone got thirsty.
 When I send my son to Six Flags with a friend’s family, I don’t have to worry about sending him with cash that he might lose or blow on junk.
 We will most definitely be regular visitors at the parks this summer so I’m confident that this will turn out to be a great deal for us.

 Who is it not worth it for?
 Families that for some reason just won’t be frequent visitors.
 Guests on a restricted diet might not have the flexibility they need.
 People who only stay in the parks for a couple of hours each time.